kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="experimentid"></a>Experiment Id
-The system generated identifier of the [Experiment](experiment.md).
+The system-generated identifier of the [Experiment](experiment.md).

 This field is only set for experiment campaigns i.e., campaigns that have been created for A/B testing based on another Search campaign.
 Base campaigns will not contain an experiment ID.
 Likewise, after an experiment has been [Graduated](experiment.md#status) to an independent campaign, this field will be empty, even though the campaign was previously an experiment campaign.